IntroToCode/RecipesCodemates8/breakfast/readme.md

 ### Servings: 4 hipsters
 ### Prep Time: 12 hours and 15 minutes
 ### Ingredients:
-- 1 cup (113 grams) whole coffee beans
+- 1 cup (113 grams) whole coffee beans (decaf coffee beans can be used as well)
 - 4 cups (907 grams) water
 ### Equipment Needed:
 - Coffee or spice grinder